dferber90/jsdom-screenshot/README.md

 ## Performance

 Launching `puppeteer` to take a screenshot takes around 750ms.
 The rest depends on your application.
-You should try to mock/stub network requests to keep tests fast (see [`options.requestInterception`](#-optionsrequestinterception-)).
+You should try to mock/stub network requests to keep tests fast (see [`options.intercept`](#-optionsintercept-)).

 You should not go overboard with Visual Regression Tests, but a few errors caught with good Visual Regression Tests will make up for the lost time in tests.
 Find a good balance that works for you.